 Rewards and Challenges

 Participating in research is central to the job satisfaction of many physicians.
 The opportunity to advance medicine, to live on the cutting-edge of clinical care, and to be immersed in the world of ideas clearly satisfies some of the intrinsic rewards that many physicians sought when entering medicine.
 Furthermore, success in research also affords opportunities for leadership roles within one's institution, professional groups, and often offers a seat at the table with policy makers and industry leaders.
 Importantly, clinician researchers continue to remain leaders in training the next generation of practitioners.
-Clearly, participation in research has its well-known challenges such as dwindling funding, "publish or perish" pressures, and in some instances the opportunity costs of foregoing income from clinical activities.
+Clearly, participation in research has its well-known challenges such as dwindling funding, significantly fewer like-minded peers, "publish or perish" pressures, lack of successful role models and mentors, research community is increasingly outside of urology, and in some instances the opportunity costs of foregoing income from clinical activities.
 As such, individuals motivated to establish a dynamic research career must be well informed and well prepared.

 Research as a Job Function